-So how do things add up?
-Is the Canon 1Ds Mark III better than the Nikon D850 or vice versa?
+So what conclusions can be drawn?
+Which of the two cameras – the Canon 1Ds Mark III or the Nikon D850 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - More portrait friendly: Features an integrated vertical grip for easier portrait shooting.

 - More heavily discounted: Has been available for much longer (launched in August 2007).